Sillyhearts/Sillyhearts/Intro.md

 im kinda ambiverted and has emotional hypersensitivity, ;-;

-12 , i usually can be found in safe servers. bc of how underaged i am.

-im fine with it if you don't want to int, (I READ YOUR GITHUBS OR PATREONS B4 INTERACTING!)
+minor, but i don't want to specify what age i am on the internet.

 Kindly Dnc or take inspo on my skins without my permission.